Robust certification of quantum instruments through a sequential communication game: Introduction

 \section{Introduction}

 The study of the performance of quantum systems for communication and computational purposes gave birth to quantum information science \cite{nielsen_chuang_2010, Watruos_QisBook}.
 The study was essential as the technology was maturing towards manipulating single quantum systems \cite{nobel_12}.
-In present times, the certification of quantum systems is regarded as an important cornerstone for the successful and secure implementation of quantum technology protocols.
-Robust self-testing forms the basis of certification of quantum states and measurements in a device-independent manner \cite{POPESCU1992411, self-testing_MY_04, Bancal_ST_15, chen_st_16, kaniewski_st_17, Supic2020selftestingof, mal_quantboundary_23}.
-Practically relevant extensions in semi-device scenarios have also been proposed \cite{vsupic2016self, bowles2014one, quintino2015inequivalence, wollmann2016observation, goswami2018one, bian2020experimental}.
-The certification of quantum instruments plays a key role in the prepare-transform-measure scenario, forming an essential component of quantum communication in sequential networks.
+In present times, the certification of quantum systems, is regarded as an important cornerstone for the successful and secure implementation of quantum technology protocols.
+In the literature, various types of certification schemes are classified according to the set of assumptions and level of trust required for the experimental implementation.
+The certification scheme is called robust if it remains meaningful in presence of some amount of deviation from the ideal description.
+Robust self-testing usually refers to the certification of quantum states and measurements in a device-independent manner \cite{POPESCU1992411, self-testing_MY_04, Bancal_ST_15, chen_st_16, kaniewski_st_17, Supic2020selftestingof, mal_quantboundary_23}.
+In semi-device independent scenarios, requirements are lesser stringent, which is practically more relevant \cite{vsupic2016self, bowles2014one, quintino2015inequivalence, wollmann2016observation, goswami2018one, bian2020experimental}.
+Witnesses which require trust on preparation and measurement devices, belong to the category of device-dependent formalism \cite{Horodecki_RMP09, GUHNE2009}.

 Historically, considering the communication capacity of a photon as a carrier of classical information, Holevo derived a crucial result \cite{Holevo73}, which implies that a qubit cannot carry more than a bit of information.
 This apparent conclusion that a qubit is not more powerful than a bit was belied later due to a clever protocol that can reveal the power of a qubit over a bit.
 Specifically, the communication task of Random Access Codes (RAC) was developed on the conjugate coding protocol \cite{wisener_83}, in the prepare-and-measure scenario, which exhibits the supremacy of a qubit over a bit \cite{Ambainis_DCQA99, Ambainis_DCFA02, Ambainis_RACSR09}.
 RAC is a fundamental protocol in information theory.
 In the case of classical $2\rightarrow 1$ RAC, two bits of classical information are compressed into a bit and are sent to a receiver, who has to retrieve any one of the bit values when asked randomly.
 The success probability of retrieving the encoded message is the figure of merit of the game.
 On the other hand, in the quantum version of random access code (QRAC), the encoding is done on a quantum system.
 It was shown that the success probability of correctly guessing a bit is larger when a qubit is a carrier than a bit in $2\rightarrow 1$ the RAC protocol \cite{Ambainis_DCQA99, Ambainis_DCFA02}.
 Later, quantum advantage has also been demonstrated for higher-dimensional QRAC \cite{Tavakoli_QRAC15}.